 If you live in a cooler climate and want to try your hand at growing blueberries, the Calypso Blueberry is a great starter crop.
 It produces a high yield and it’s very easy to manage.
 Plus, they have a wonderful flavor after a few days in cold storage.
 There’s a good reason why so many growers are adding this blueberry to their crops.

 If you have a tip or suggestion to share about growing Calypso blueberries, leave it in the comments section below!
-To read about other blueberry varieties, click here for our other blueberry-related blog posts.
+Excited for more blueberry content?
+Then check out our blueberry page to learn all about how to grow, care for, and harvest this delicious fruit!